 Now it’s time to demonstrate our attack on our vulnerable Web Application which is running on our local host.

 Login in your DVWA web app by default creds, username

 admin and password

-We will begin from very basic level so set the security level to low and click submit.
+We will begin from very basic level so set the security level to

-Select Reflected XSS challenge on left button.
+Select Reflected XSS challenge on the left button.

 hackme [unique string ] in the input section and submit it as shown below.

-Now type the payload
+Now enter the payload